-When traveling or otherwise busy, it can be easy to lose site of how you should care for your toiletries.
-If your toothbrush is not properly cared for, microorganisms can build up and have an adverse effect on both your oral and overall health, according to the National Center for Biotechnology Information (NCBI).
+When travelling or otherwise busy, it can be easy to lose sight of how you should care for your toiletries.
+According to the Journal of Family Medicine and Primary Care oral diseases as well as other systemic diseases can be greatly controlled by reducing the microbial load in the oral cavity and this can be achieved by maintaining proper oral hygiene, by using clean and decontaminated toothbrush daily.
 So, protecting your toothbrush and toothpaste, with something like a travel toothpaste holder, will help you maintain good oral care while on the go.

 Most people know protecting their toothbrush is imperative to good oral care.
 You don't want to expose the bristles to an unclean area that's susceptible to dirt or debris, like the bottom of a purse or even an old travel case.
 But protecting your toothpaste is just as important.
 Caps can fall off or get lost, and in the bathroom, the area around your sink is a particularly high-traffic area for germs, according to Healthline.com.
 Though it might seem logical to place your toothpaste on or in your toothbrush holder, you run the risk of picking up more germs.

-By getting in the habit of protecting your toothpaste and toothbrush when traveling, you're effectively supporting great oral care.
-And using products like Colgate® Slim Soft™, which is up to 17 times slimmer, cleans between your teeth and gums so your smile stays beautiful when you're at your busiest.
+By getting in the habit of protecting your toothpaste and toothbrush when travelling, you're effectively supporting great oral care.
+And you should use an effective and efficient toothbrush that clean between your teeth and gums so your smile stays beautiful when you're at your busiest.